joede/embedded-font-gen/README.md

 can be scaled by using the *DPI* settings.

-To create a font with a specific pixel size, use the parameter `--check` and try to get a result by variing *size* which is near by the size you need.
+To create a font with a specific pixel size, use the parameter `--check` and try to get a result by varying *size* which is near by the size you need.
 After that, use `--dpi 72` and `--hdpi` to get the aspect ratio you need.

 ## License

-This project is licend under the GPL V3.
+This project is licensed under the GPL V3.